wiloon/blog/content/post/archive-0/2012-04-02-dos-usb-bootable-drive.md

     With a working DOS USB flash drive, you can perform a number of useful tasks including flashing ROMs and using other DOS utilities.
 FreeDOS is an example of free and open source software.
-When using bootdisks that contain MS-DOS, you are not licensed to use it since you didn&#8217;t pay for it.
+When using bootdisks that contain MS-DOS, you are not licensed to use it since you didn't pay for it.
 Stay tuned to find out why I needed a DOS USB bootable drive in the first place.
 Buy a flash drive!